aaronmaxcarver/macos-setup/README.md

 - Collect credentials into an encrypted drive and backup

 ### Python
-- global pip, virtual envs, ...
+- uv for all things python management

 ## Setup